evmcnb/quartz/content/Full/Psoriasis.md

 ## Management

 1. Topical Potent Steroid + Topical Vit D, both OD but put on separate times of the day (one in morning, the other in evening)
-2. 8wks pass, didn't work -> Stop steroid, use Vit D BD
+2. 8wks pass, didn't work -> Stop steroid, use Vit D analogue BD
-3. 8-12wks pass, didn't work -> Start potent steroid BD, or Start Coal tar OD or BD
+3. 8-12wks pass, didn't work -> Start potent steroid BD, or start Coal tar OD/BD
 4. Didn't work -> refer to derm (can do phototherapy, or methotrexate)